Posts Tagged ‘handrails’

 November 5, 2012

-By now it is a widely believed factoid that Justin ‘Figgy’ Figueroa adheres to a strict, ah, drug regimen to keep his mind limber for the purposes of switch backside flipping down stair-sets and tossing his stringy mane around, possibly as part of an arcane mating ritual.
-Several years into his on-board career however there are signs that the requisite tattooing, boozing and all-around tramp lifestyle are designed toward a more fundamental discipline built to keep the Baker rail jockey’s brain fixated on the hammer at hand.
+By now it is a widely believed factoid that Justin ‘Figgy’ Figueroa adheres to a strict behavioural regimen to keep his mind limber for the purposes of switch backside flipping down stair-sets and tossing his stringy mane around, possibly as part of an arcane mating ritual.
+Several years into his on-board career however there are signs that the requisite tattooing and all-around tramp lifestyle are designed toward a more fundamental discipline built to keep the Baker rail jockey’s brain fixated on the hammer at hand.
 Specifically, his choice to employ the same gear day in and day out suggests that like luminaries of other fields, Justin Figueroa hopes to focus his mojo and trim away the clutter:

 You also need to remove from your life the day-to-day problems that absorb most people for meaningful parts of their day.
 “You’ll see I wear only gray or blue suits,” he said.
 “I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.”
 He mentioned research that shows the simple act of making decisions degrades one’s ability to make further decisions.
 It’s why shopping is so exhausting.
 “You need to focus your decision-making energy.
 You need to routinize yourself.
 You can’t be going through the day distracted by trivia.”